wolvi-lataniere/morpheus-serial/doc/blog.md

 4. When the disk has disappeared, disconnect the Pico from your computer, it is ready to go.

+#### 2. Prepare the hardware

+Second step it to build the project is to create the hardware assembly according to the [Architecture] diagram.

+**IMPORTANT NOTE: You should set the correct output voltage (5V) using a multimeter BEFORE connecting the supply to the Raspberry Pi.**

-#### 2. Adding the block to your project
+#### 3. Adding the block to your project

-First step it to add the `morpheus-serial` block to your project.
+Then, you can add the `morpheus-serial` block to your project.
 Add the following code to your `docker-compose.yml` file:

 ```
 morpheus-serial: